 What is the Law Regarding Employment in Midland?

-Employees, employers and independent contractors in Midland are controlled by employment law.
-Employment issues that are controlled by these laws include hiring policies, wage amounts, and termination procedures.
+In Midland, employment law means those laws governing employee and employer relationships, as well as independent contractors.
+Hiring procedures, wage disputes, and termination are some issues that are covered by these laws.
 A general understanding of Midland employment laws is required for both the employee and their employer.

 "At-Will" vs. Contract Employment Terms

 Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
 In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
 When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Midland.

 The laws applicable for citizens of Midland generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
 Individuals who live in the city of Midland are required to follow laws which employers from discriminating based on certain classes.
 These classes include race, gender, disability, national origin, and age.